 Congratulations!
 If you’re here, that means you’ve taken your first steps as a business owner and formed your LLC.
 To get to this point, you must have a registered agent, filed Articles of Organization, prepared an operating agreement (good on you for doing this), and applied for your EIN.
 However, you’ve only done half of it.
-You’re probably thinking what?
-I know!
-Don’t worry though we’ve simplified it.
+Don’t worry though, this article has simplified it.
 Here is what you need to do AFTER forming your LLC.

 Maintain Your Annual Reports